Wood collects funding for autonomous robotics project

 Wood informed that the project, which aims to establish an autonomous robotic inspection and maintenance offering in the region, was secured under the Newfoundland and Labrador Offshore Oil and Gas Industry Recovery Assistance Fund.

 Paul Leonard, Wood’s President for Operations in the Americas, remarked: “Wood is partnering with clients to adopt digital solutions to drive innovation and shape the future of our industries.
 We are delighted to receive funding from the Newfoundland and Labrador government to accelerate our autonomous robotic inspection program and value the opportunity to provide new employment prospects to the residents of the province.”

-The firm’s proposal for the development of autonomous robotic inspection service for land and topsides oil and gas facilities was one of 26 proposals to successfully receive funding under the program and Wood received nearly $3 million from the fund, which totalled approximately $35.5 million.
+The firm’s proposal for the development of an autonomous robotic inspection service for land and topsides oil and gas facilities was one of 26 proposals to successfully receive funding under the program and Wood received nearly $3 million from the fund, which totalled approximately $35.5 million.

 At the time, Andrew Furey, Premier of Newfoundland and Labrador, commented: “As we prepare for the transition to renewable energy, we do it knowing that oil and gas will be needed for the foreseeable future.
 Our government will continue to work to support the women and men who work in the oil and gas industry as we collaborate with industry to support new innovative ideas to further reduce greenhouse gas emissions.”

 Furthermore, the robotics project’s primary focus is on supporting onshore and offshore oil and gas infrastructure assets while its successful completion could result in the deployment of multiple robots, enabling Wood to support future developments in the province.